FIWARE/tutorials.Securing-Access-OpenID-Connect/README.md

 ![](https://fiware.github.io/tutorials.Securing-Access-OpenID-Connect/img/jwtsecret-OIDC.png)

-The JWT secret could be also refreshed by clicking on the "Reset secret" button in the OAuth2 cretentials section.
+The JWT secret could be also refreshed by clicking on the "Reset secret" button in the OAuth2 credentials section.

 ![](https://fiware.github.io/tutorials.Securing-Access-OpenID-Connect/img/jwtsecret-reset-OIDC.png)